Zantyr/fwks/README.md

 ### Use cases

-View [build/html/modelLifecycle.html][examples in the documentation].
+View [examples in the documentation](build/html/modelLifecycle.html).
 In general, the full lifecycle of the model should be implemented:

 - data preparation